yiqin/Kimono-iOS-SDK/README.md

 # Kimono iOS SDK
-*Turn websites data into iOS apps in seconds*
+*Get websites data into iOS apps in seconds*

-Kimono
+Kimono iOS SDK is the most powerful way to make a Kimono API call in iOS.
+You can easily extract live data from websites using Kimono without writing any code.
+Kimono iOS SDK helps you get data into the native iOS apps quickly.
+It totally eliminates the need for writing web scraping for your iOS development.

 > For more information about how to use Kimono iOS SDK, check out [this article](http://www.yiqin.info/).